wp-plugins/burnzone-commenting/readme.txt

 5. The dark theme

 == Changelog ==

+= 0.4.4 =
+* Can configure the SSO key field on the Settings page.
+* Other minor fixes.

+= 0.4.3 =
+* Added support for Wordpress 3 multisite.

 = 0.4.2 =
 * Not showing the comments when they are closed except when the plugin is configured to do so.